 THE SOCIAL AND ECONOMIC SIGNIFICANCE OF TEA PRODUCTION

-In many villages of Western Georgia tea harvesting was a way of life.
+In many villages of Western Georgia, tea harvesting was a way of life.
 It formed the social fabric that towns such as Tsalenjikha in the Samegrelo region were built upon.
-Tea production is a labor intensive art, and in the 1980s about 180,000 people were involved in the tea value chain.
+Tea production is a labor-intensive art, and in the 1980s about 180,000 people were involved in the tea value chain.
 The collapse of tea production has had the most detrimental effect on these tea farmer communities.
 As a consequence, many families fell into poverty.
-The most able among tea farmers migrated to Turkey, mostly for seasonal work in the Turkish tea sector.
+The ablest among tea farmers migrated to Turkey, mostly for seasonal work in the Turkish tea sector.

 The glorious past of the Georgian tea industry suggests that reviving the tea sector could bring huge economic and social benefits to Western Georgia’s rural communities.
 It could be key to alleviating rural poverty by providing families with steady jobs and income generation opportunities.
 The art and science of tea production would continue to be passed down from generation to generation, keeping intact Georgia’s social and cultural uniqueness.